bluebirz/bluebirz.github.io/_drafts/2025-github-actions.md

   workflow_dispatch: # manual trigger
 ```

+There are several events to trigger the workflow[^trigger].

 - `push` event will trigger the workflow when we push to the given branch.
 It's `main` branch in the example above.
 - `pull_request` event will trigger when we create a pull request to the given branch.
 It's also a `main` branch in the example.
 - `workflow_dispatch` event to run manually.